 0.965 x 15000 = 14475

-Finally, look at how much bonus money you’re getting and compare that to the amount you’re expected to lose.
+Finally, compare how much bonus money you get to the amount you expect to lose.

 In the above example, if you got £500, that’s an excellent bonus.
 Bonuses don’t usually have a positive EV, so a minimal expected loss is the best you can hope for.

-A good Expected Value, or a good bonus for that matter, is one where you’re not expected to lose a lot but still have a decent chance of winning and winning big.
+A good Expected Value, or a good bonus, is one in which you do not expect to lose a lot but still have a decent chance of winning, and you have a chance to win big.

 If you see a bonus like that, it’s a good one that gives you a fighting chance.
 You get some free money upfront, and your skills and luck will determine if you’ll have anything left at the end of the run.